marcmengel/metacat/docs/ui.rst

 WLCG token authentication
 .........................

 MetaCat supports WLCG tokens authentication.
-MetaCat client will for the token in the following standard locations:
+MetaCat client will look for the token in the following standard locations:

     #. ``BEARER_TOKEN`` environment variable value
     #. contents of a file pointed to by the ``BEARER_TOKEN_FILE`` environment variable